Surrogacy is quickly becoming one of the most popular ways to build a modern family. Precisely how successful, though, is challenging to measure.

-We’ll take a closer look at some of these issues, your best resources to obtain accurate information, as well as true surrogate success stories.
+We’ll take a closer look at some of these issues, your best resources to obtain accurate information, and true surrogate success stories.

 Understanding surrogacy success rates starts with a general understanding of how assisted reproductive technology (ART) cycles in the US are reported and collected.
 The Centers for Disease Control and Prevention (CDC) monitors ART using a system called the National Assisted Reproductive Technology Surveillance System, or NASS 2.0.